awslabs/sbt-aws/docs/public/README.md

 - **Guide builders and make it approachable** - SBT will provide rich documentation and examples from which the community can derive inspiration and reference

 ## Additional documentation and resources

-### Tenant registration

-This service plays a crucial role in orchestrating the tenant onboarding workflow.
-It exposes an API endpoint that accepts and validates initial tenant registration requests, working as the first step in the tenant onboarding workflow.
-Upon receiving a registration request, it coordinates with the Tenant Management service to create the fundamental tenant record and initiates the provisioning process.
-The service uses EventBridge to orchestrate the workflow between the control plane and application plane until the tenant is fully provisioned.

 ### Tenant management